The Real Estate Law Review: United Kingdom - England & Wales

 Investing in a listed property company offers a popular means of investing in UK real estate.
 Listed property companies can benefit from a high profile and augmented credibility as well as greater liquidity.
 The drawbacks include stringent regulatory and filing obligations, and a general lack of confidentiality.
 In addition, listing may be costly and places extra pressure on the company management to perform.
 The investor also has limited control over the underlying real estate assets.

-Based on an investment structure first developed in the United States, REITs were introduced in the UK in 2007.
+On the basis of an investment structure first developed in the United States, real estate investment trusts (REITs) were introduced in the United Kingdom in 2007.
 REITs are tax-efficient, as they are exempt from tax on income and capital gains arising from property rental business; distributions of profits are treated as property income in the hands of the shareholders and are generally subject to withholding tax at 20 per cent.
 To gain REIT status, a company must comply with a number of conditions, including a requirement to be listed and either widely held or owned by specified types of 'institutional investor' (such as pension funds), and have property rental business as its predominant activity.

 x Property joint venture

-Joint ventures allow parties to share risk, and, therefore, provide a particularly attractive investment structure while the availability of debt remains constricted and investors are keen to mitigate risk exposure.
+Joint ventures allow parties to share risk, and therefore provide a particularly attractive investment structure while the availability of debt remains constricted and investors are keen to mitigate risk exposure.
 A property joint venture can be structured in whatever form the parties choose, and in many cases may involve more than two parties.
-Of course, as well as sharing risk, parties share gains and management, so joint venture provisions need to be considered carefully.
+Naturally, as well as sharing risk, parties share gains and management, so joint venture provisions need to be considered carefully.

 Real estate ownership

-The planning administration in England and Wales primarily consists of local planning authorities (LPAs) and the Secretary of State for Communities and Local Government.
+The planning administration in England and Wales primarily consists of local planning authorities (LPAs) and the Secretary of State for Levelling Up, Housing and Communities.
 The Mayor of London is also able to exercise specific planning powers at a London-wide level, including the power to decide strategically important planning applications.
-Planning administration is governed by various statutes, the most important of which is the Town and Country Planning Act 1990.
-In general, planning permission is required for development, including material changes of use, although certain restricted types of development are automatically granted planning permission under the Town and Country Planning (General Permitted Development) Order 2015.
-Particular planning requirements exist for conservation areas and listed buildings, as determined by the Planning (Listed Buildings and Conservation Areas) Act 1990.
+Planning administration is governed by a mix of government policy and statutes, the most important of which is the Town and Country Planning Act 1990.
+Under the 1990 Act, planning permission is required for 'development', a term that includes both works and changes of use, although certain forms of development are automatically granted planning permission (they have 'permitted development rights') under the Town and Country Planning (General Permitted Development) Order 2015.
+Separate planning controls exist for property in conservation areas and for listed buildings under the Planning (Listed Buildings and Conservation Areas) Act 1990.
 Third parties have a right to make representations about any planning application, which in turn must be considered by the relevant LPA.
 Applicants are able to appeal LPA planning decisions to the Secretary of State, in which case the Secretary of State will decide the application afresh and on its merits.
-Third parties have no such right of appeal but they (and applicants) may appeal decisions of the Secretary of State on the grounds of legal error.
+Third parties have no such right of appeal but they (and applicants) may appeal decisions of the Secretary of State to the courts on the grounds of legal error.
 LPAs have enforcement powers to deal with development that is carried out without or in breach of planning permission.
-The Planning Act 2008 provides a streamlined decision-making process for nationally significant infrastructure projects, which are projects within the five general fields of energy, transport, water, wastewater and waste, as well as certain commercial and residential projects.
+The Planning Act 2008 contains a separate planning regime for nationally significant infrastructure projects, which are projects within the five general fields of energy, transport, water, wastewater and waste, as well as certain commercial and residential projects.
 A development consent order granted under the Planning Act 2008 provides a single consent for such projects, thereby removing the need for developers to seek planning permission and other related consents separately.

 SDLT is a transactional tax payable by the buyer on the acquisition of a chargeable interest, and applies to any chargeable consideration payable by the buyer on a relevant transaction.
 The rate depends on the value of the transaction, and the highest rate for non-residential transactions is currently 5 per cent in respect of that part of consideration that exceeds £250,000.
-Residential properties are subject to rates ranging from 2 per cent up to 12 per cent for higher-value properties where the consideration exceeds £1.5 million, and there is an additional 3 per cent charge on second homes and most buy-to-let properties.
+Residential properties are subject to rates ranging from 2 per cent up to 12 per cent for higher-value properties where the consideration exceeds £1.5 million; there is an additional 3 per cent charge on second homes and most buy-to-let properties and, from April 2021, a further 2 per cent surcharge on purchases by non-UK residents, thus making for a marginal rate of up to 17 per cent.
 Where the buyer of a residential property costing more than £500,000 is a corporate vehicle, the rate of SDLT is 15 per cent and an additional annual charge may also apply.
-The government has announced that there will be an additional 3 per cent charge for non-residents buying residential property in England.
-A new land transaction tax replaced SDLT on property transactions in Wales with effect from April 2018, which, following the introduction of a similar tax in Scotland in 2015, leaves England and Northern Ireland as the two areas of the UK where SDLT remains in place.
+A new land transaction tax replaced SDLT on property transactions in Wales with effect from April 2018, which, following the introduction of a similar tax in Scotland in 2015, leaves England and Northern Ireland as the two areas of the United Kingdom where SDLT remains in place.
 SDLT is also payable by the tenant on the rental element of a lease on grant, and is charged at banded rates of 1 and 2 per cent of the net present value of the rent payable for the term of the lease.
 Limited types of transactions are normally exempt from SDLT, including mortgages and personal licences to use or occupy land.
 A number of reliefs that may apply, including group relief, sale and leaseback relief, acquisition relief, reconstruction relief and charity relief.
 It is important to consider how best to structure a transaction for SDLT purposes, although the introduction of various anti-avoidance provisions has made it increasingly difficult to implement tax-saving schemes.
+An SDLT holiday introduced by the government at the start of lockdown to help support the housing market came to an end on 30 September 2021.

 iv Finance and security